Narmjep/DogoBase/Readme.md

 ## **DogoBase API**

 To run the server locally, run the [server.py](DogoBase/server.py) file.
 The server will be hosted on port 5000 by default.
 Make sure however that the random name generator server is **also** running ([RandomNameGenerator](#randomnamegenerator-api))!
-The database file will be created inside the [data](DogoBase/data) folder.
+The database file will be created inside the [DogoBase](DogoBase) folder.

 ## 1. Get data